higracehuang/SolicitReviewLibrary/README.md

 ## Review Prompt

-1. Add `SolicitReviewLibrary` (https://github.com/higracehuang/SolicitReviewLibrary.git) to the Package Dependencies of your iOS app project.
+1. Add `SolicitReviewLibrary` (https://github.com/higracehuang/SolicitReviewLibrary.git) to the Package Dependencies of your iOS or macOS app project.

 2. Import `SolicitReviewLibrary`, and call `SolicitReviewLibrary.appInit()` in the App module.